web validator

 Common errors

-• Relative or malformed Sitemap URLs
+• Using relative or malformed Sitemap URLs instead of absolute https:// URLs.

 Limitations